yousefvand/pronunciations/README.md

 # pronunciations

 If you have ever wondered to have an offline dictionary with full pronunciations (like Google voice), you are at the right place.
+Currently this project contains more than 500K audio files.

 With your own `words.txt` and `generate.sh` script, you can mass download the words in your `words.txt` with Google voice as `mp3` files.